phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

           D \colon f \mapsto \frac{d}{dx} f.
          \end{align*}

-   This is a since it satisfies
+   This is a linear operator since it satisfies

    .. math::